timothy-taylor/bvwtgt/_drafts/four.md

 *the example RE as built in Recon*
 ![SimpleInstrumentGUI](/uploads/blog/simpleinstrument.png)

-I find this layout to be simple and effective, so I am going to document the hell out of how this works.
+I find this layout to be simple and effectual, so let's document the hell out of it.
 We start by looking at device_2D.lua.
 This will contain the filepaths of the graphical elements that will be referenced in the hdgui_2D.lua.
+With the actual graphical elements being contained in the diretory GUI2D/.

 device_2D.lua appears to not have any documentation in the scripting specifications docs.
 This is unfortunate, but seems pretty straightforward.
 In the SDK HelloWorld tutorial the skeleton for the device_2D.lua is given to be:
 ```